Fastlane (2015): Storylines

-The event comprised seven matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised seven matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 On November 23, during the main event of Survivor Series, Sting made his first appearance in a WWE ring by attacking Triple H with a Scorpion Death Drop and dragging Dolph Ziggler on top of Seth Rollins, giving Team Cena the win and causing the Authority to be removed from power.
 On the January 19 episode of Raw, Sting appeared backstage during the main event, a 3-on-1 handicap match between John Cena and the team of Big Show, Kane, and Rollins.
 The lights in the arena darkened as Sting walked to the stage and gestured to the Authority at ringside.
 The distraction allowed John Cena to pin Rollins for the win, which reinstated the recently (kayfabe) fired wrestlers Ziggler, Ryback, and Erick Rowan.
 On January 26, Triple H challenged Sting to a "face-to-face" confrontation at Fastlane.
 When Triple H reiterated his challenge on the February 9 episode of Raw, the lights went out, and a group of Sting impersonators appeared around the arena and inside the ring, illuminated by spotlights, while the real Sting accepted the challenge in a video message.

 After failing to win the WWE World Heavyweight Championship at the Royal Rumble, John Cena was being interviewed after the event.
 When asked what was next for him, Rusev, who was the last man eliminated from the Royal Rumble match, interrupted the interview.
 The two shoved each other and got into each other's faces.
 On January 26, Rusev was scheduled to defend his United States Championship against Cena at the event.

 On the January 29 episode of SmackDown, Nikki Bella was scheduled to defend the Divas Championship against Paige at the event.

 On the February 2 episode of Raw, Roman Reigns was manipulated by The Authority into agreeing to defend his title opportunity for the WWE World Heavyweight Championship at WrestleMania 31, which he had earned by winning the Royal Rumble match, in a match at Fastlane.
 Later that night, Daniel Bryan defeated Seth Rollins to earn the right to face Reigns at the event.